StevenWInfo/haskell-soda/README.md

 (Mention that I actually recommend you *don't* use OverloadedStrings in the same file as queries are being built because the compiler gets confused).

+(Some type creation can get kind of long so you can make helper functions to make things shorter.
+For example, one for points, but then you have to be consistant with longitude and latitude).
+(Also, if there's anything that is more verbose than you would like, you can usually make it shorter with your own helper functions.)

 ##Examples

 Again, nothing really usable to use as an example yet.
 Will need to fill this in later.